qiskit-community/qiskit-textbook/documentation/ch-gates/basic-circuit-identities.rst

 the target?

-This question would be very simple to answer for the controlled-:math:`Z`.
+This question would be very simple to answer for the controlled-\ :math:`Z`.
 For this gate, it doesn’t matter which way around the control and target qubits are.

 .. code:: python